Activities & Lessons

 • What did you learn from comparing the two speeches?

-3. My Fellow Americans (Grades K–12)
+4. My fellow Americans (Grades 4–12)

 Challenge students to write a one-minute speech aimed at bringing Americans together.
 Allow time for students to recite their speeches for the class.
 Younger students might simply draw a picture of what unity looks like to them or complete the following sentence starter: My hope for America is __________.

-4. Plan a Parade (Grades K–12)
+5. Plan a parade (Grades 4–12)

 1. America’s heroes

-2. Americans from all walks of life in different states and regions
+2. Americans in different states and regions

-3. Diversity
+3. Diversity of our people

-5. Resilience of our country
+4. Resilience of our country

-More Ideas for Teaching the Inauguration
+More ideas for teaching the inauguration

 Learn more about HMH Social Studies, which presents the rich, endlessly inventive story of our world, challenging students to dig deep into the past.